 What is AMFI?

-AMFI or Association of Mutual Funds in India is a Non-Profit Organization whose aim is to develop the Mutual Fund Industry in India through promoting professional, healthy and ethical environment to safeguard the interest of Mutual Funds and its Investors.
+AMFI or Association of Mutual Funds in India is a Non-Profit Organization whose aim is to develop the Mutual Fund Industry in India by promoting a professional, healthy, and ethical environment to safeguard the interest of Mutual Funds and their Investors.

-The members of AMFI comprises of 44 SEBI registered AMC or Asset Management Company.
+The members of AMFI comprise 44 SEBI-registered AMC or Asset Management Companies.

-Now as we know that it is fully safe to invest either in an Index Fund or in a Mutual Fund and the investor’s interest is protected, let us dive a bit deep into Index Fund vs Mutual Fund.
+Now, as we know, it is completely safe to invest either in an Index Fund or in a Mutual Fund, and the investor’s interest is protected, let us dive a bit deep into Index Fund vs Mutual Fund.

 What is an Index Fund?

-An Index Fund is a kind of Mutual Fund which tracks the benchmark Indices of the financial market of a country.
+An Index Fund is a kind of Mutual Fund that tracks the benchmark Indices of the financial market of a country.

 An Index Fund is a kind of Passively Managed Mutual Fund, so the Fees charged (also known as Expense Ratio) by Index Funds are low compared to the traditional Mutual Funds.
 And most of the time an Index Fund will rise or fall as much as the Index it is imitating.

 Investing through an Index Fund is a very good and safe way of diversifying your portfolio as most of the benchmark indices contain big and established companies.
 And it is also loved by retail investors who don’t want to burn their hand while investing in the stock market.

 What is a Mutual Fund?